merlins-labs/merlin-monitor/README.md

 * NodeExporter (host metrics collector)
 * cAdvisor (containers metrics collector)

-Once you have run docker-compose (and Osmosis has caught up to the head of the chain), simply go to `http://<host-ip>:3000`, login with `admin` and `admin` as the username and password, set your new password, then select the `Osmosis Dashboard` from the home screen.
-The dashboard can also be found at `http://<host-ip>:3000/d/UJyurCTWz/osmosis-dashboard`
+Once you have run docker-compose (**and Osmosis has caught up to the head of the chain**), simply go to `http://<host-ip>:3000`, login with `admin` and `admin` as the username and password, set your new password, and go to the dashboards tab (the icon that looks like four squares).
+Select browse and then select the `Osmosis Dashboard` from the home screen.
+The dashboard can also be reached directly at `http://<host-ip>:3000/d/UJyurCTWz/osmosis-dashboard`

 ## Uninstall / Deactivate